 Diagnosis of a coronoid process fracture would most likely be made on a panoramic x-ray or CT scan.
 Most commonly, there are other associated fractures.
 Isolated fractures of the coronoid process are extremely rare.

 CT scans provide the best delineation of coronoid fracture morphology.
-This CT scan demonstrates fracture of the left coronoid process.
+This CT scan demonstrates a fracture of the left coronoid process.

-Note: associated fracture of mandibular body region.
+Note the associated fracture of the mandibular angle region.

 Very rarely does a fracture of the coronoid process require treatment.
 Most fractures are observed.
 Some surgeons would advocate the removal of the coronoid process in case of persistent mouth-opening restrictions.